Vizzuality/trase/README.md

 * USE_CANVAS_MAP: if set to true, may use a <canvas> to render the map's choropleth layer.
 Actual usage may also depend on browser support.
 * SHOW_WORLD_MAP_IN_EXPLORE: if set to true, explore section will have the 2 step behavior.
 Setting it to false will only show the context-specific step.
 * ENABLE_DASHBOARDS: if set to true, the dashboards section will be visible to end users.
+* ALWAYS_DISPLAY_DASHBOARD_INFO: if set to true, the dashboards info modal will always be displayed.
+If set to false, it will only be displayed for new users.

 If you are using the included development server, you can set those variables in the `.env` file (use the included `.env.sample` as an example)